Herpes zoster (shingles) vaccine: Canadian Immunization Guide

 Individuals who are immunocompromised, either due to underlying conditions or immunosuppressive agents, have an increased risk of developing HZ.
 They may be more likely to experience HZ recurrence, atypical and/or more severe disease and complications.

-RZV should be considered based on a case-by-case assessment of benefits vs risks.
-When indicated, it should be administered before initiating immunosuppressive treatment that might lead to immunodeficiency.
+RZV should be considered and when indicated, it should be administered before initiating immunosuppressive treatment that might lead to immunodeficiency.
 It is recommended that RZV be administered at least 14 days before the treatment.

 For more information, refer to Contraindications, Precautions and to Immunization of Immunocompromised persons in Part 3.